jalderman9/TrackerAngleAnalysis/README.md

 # Tracker Angle Analysis

 A quick program and R script to answer the question:
-"What percent of time do trackers spend within the range of +/- 5 degrees?"
+"What percent of time do single axis soalr trackers spend within the range of +/- 5 degrees or horizontal?"

 ## Compile